 Being able to offer insurance that can cover such a multitude of uses is vital – but will your average high street company necessarily understand the complexities of van life?
 Unless they’re a driver or owner themselves, it’s unlikely.
 They might not realise that the contents of your van need insuring, especially if you keep tools or equipment in there.
 The size, shape and capacity of your van will also impact on your cover, and it’s a minefield when it comes to organising multiple named drivers for fleet vehicles!

 Therefore, in order to ensure you get a policy that covers you and your vehicle for every eventuality, it’s worth using a comparison website to ensure that you get the right deal for you and your business, at the best price possible, and all from the comfort of your sofa.

 What should I look for in a policy?

-Whatever role your van plays in your life – whether it’s your daily workhorse, portable storage facility, overnight accommodation or weekend adventure machine – it’s crucial that you have the right insurance.
+Constructaquote states that whatever role your van plays in your life – whether it’s your daily workhorse, portable storage facility, overnight accommodation or weekend adventure machine – it’s crucial that you have the right insurance.

 Van insurance can differ drastically from standard car insurance, so always check that your policy will cover you for the points listed below:

 - Usage: Commercial or pleasure?
 Commercial vehicles tend to incur increased mileage, which insurers will take into account when calculating a premium.